Amazing Tofu Scramble

 Instructions

-- Dice mushrooms, onions, and bell pepper.
+- Dice the mushrooms, onions, and bell pepper.
 Any color--red, yellow, orange, green--can be used.
 Sometimes I even use diced cherry tomatoes instead.

 - Remove from heat and serve with toast, grits, or fruit.
+Tofu Scramble is a great breakfast to pair with my Smoked Tempeh Bacon or even these banana oat gluten-free pancakes.

 Video